yet-another-static-site-generator/yass/others/README.md

 - robodoc.css - CSS for code documentation
 - yass-icon.png - icon for AppImage
 - yass.desktop - desktop file for AppImage
+- build.sh - script to build release for the program.
+Build the program in release mode and copy all files to proper location